gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 So in conclusion, Rust's FFI capabilities work but are tedious are error-prone in my opinion, and so require extra care and testing with Miri/fuzzing, with high code coverage of the FFI functions.
 It's not enough to only test the pure (non FFI) Rust code.

+## Another example of a real bug at the FFI boundary

+When I started this rewrite, I was under the impression that the Rust standard library uses the C memory allocator (basically, `malloc`) under the covers when it needs to allocate some memory.

+However, I quickly discovered that it is not (anymore?) the case, it uses its own allocator - at least on Linux where there is no C library shipping with the kernel.
+As Bryan Cantrill once said: glibc, it's just, like, your opinion dude.
+Meaning, glibc is just one option, among many.
+So the Rust standard library cannot assume one C library on every Linux system, like it would be on macOS or the BSDs or Illumos.
+All of that to say: it implements its own memory allocator.

+The consequence of this, is that allocating memory on the C/C++ side (since `new` in C++ just calls `malloc` under the hood), and freeing it on the Rust side, is undefined behavior: it amounts to freeing a pointer that was never allocated.
+And vice-versa.

+That has dire consequences since most memory allocators do not detect this in Release mode.
+You might free completely unrelated memory leading to use-after-free later, or corrupt the memory allocator structures.
+It's bad.

+So I recommend sticking to one 'side' , be it C/C++ or Rust, of the FFI boundary, to allocate and free all the memory.
+Rust has an edge here since the long-term goal is to have 100% of Rust so it will have to allocate all the memory anyway in the end.

+Miri again is the MVP here since it detected the issue of mixing the C and Rust allocations which prompted this section.

 ## Cross-compilation